 9. GIVE A “JUST BECAUSE” GIFT.

 Sometimes, a gratitude gift is in order.
 Purchase something your spouse would like to have but might not be willing to buy for themselves, then attach a little note of thanks before you gift it.
-Maybe your husband has been admiring a watch or set of cufflinks, or maybe your wife has had her eye on a novel or a movie she hasn’t bought for herself.
+Maybe your husband has been admiring a watch or set of Damiani cufflinks, for example, or maybe your wife has had her eye on a novel or a movie she hasn’t bought for herself.
 This could be the perfect opportunity to splurge for him or her.
-Need some gifting inspiration?
+Furthermore, jewellery is a fantastic gift idea for both men and women and can be treasured for all time as a memento of your partnership.
+You can find a wide selection of luxury designer watches online by browsing websites like Jacobs The Jeweller.
+Need some more gifting inspiration?
 Check out these thank you gift baskets.

 10. STRIVE TO OFFER MORE THAN YOU TAKE.